 Margaux Gaigher founded Uluma HR and deals with all human resources matters, specifically aiding and supporting the employer in ensuring that all “paper trails“ are adequate and the employer complies with all current labor legislation.
 Uluma HR also supports management to ensure employees are effectively lead, managed, mentored, coached and inspired in order to work and interact with internal and external customers in excellence.

 Rucien Peterson who is the founder and director of Spottmedia which came about in 2017.
 He has aways been intrigued by the world of Marketing.
 He is a member of the Tygerberg Chamber Committee group and hosts a monthly marketing segment on Radio 786 for business owners.

-Odwa Mqomboti is the owner of HOM International (Pty) Ltd. Mqomboti Africa and MStudio.
+Odwa Mqomboti, owner of HOM International (Pty) Ltd. Mqomboti Africa and MStudio.
 At Mqomboti Africa, they tailor make most of their products from scratch.
-He shared a few challenges that all entrepreneurs go through, and it was really eye-opening for everyone.
+He shared a few challenges that all entrepreneurs go through and a lot of people could relate.

 The dos and don'ts of entrepreneurship

 Remember, being an entrepreneur means taking risks.
 You need to understand that there is a chance that you may fail.
 Don’t let that set you back.
 Get up, dust yourself off and try again.
 Entrepreneurship is also not a solo ride.
 Think of it however you like but you won’t be able to do everything yourself.
 Learn to ask for and accept help when needed.
 It does not make you look weak; it makes you human.